Koto (instrument): History

 Perhaps the most important influence on the development of koto was Yatsuhashi Kengyo (1614–1685).
 Yatsuhashi was a gifted blind musician from Kyoto who vastly extended the limited selection of only six traditional koto songs to a brand-new style of koto music which he called kumi uta.
 Yatsuhashi changed the tsukushi goto tunings, which were based on the older gagaku ways of tuning; and with this change, a new style of koto was born.
 Yatsuhashi is now known as the "Father of Modern Koto".

 A smaller influence in the evolution of the koto is found in the inspiration of a woman named Keiko Nosaka.
 Nosaka (a musician who won Grand Prize in Music from the Japanese Ministry of Culture in 2002), felt confined by playing a koto with just 13 strings, and created new versions of the instrument with 20 or more strings.

 Japanese developments in bridgeless zithers include the one-stringed koto (ichigenkin) and two-stringed koto (nigenkin or yakumo goto).
 Around the 1920s, Goro Morita created a new version of the two-stringed koto.
 On this koto, one would push down buttons above the metal strings like the western autoharp.
 It was named the taishōgoto after the Taishō period.

 At the beginning of the Meiji Period (1868–1912), Western music was introduced to Japan.
 Michio Miyagi (1894–1956), a blind composer, innovator, and performer, is considered to have been the first Japanese composer to combine western music and traditional koto music.
 Miyagi is largely regarded as being responsible for keeping the koto alive when traditional Japanese arts were being forgotten and replaced by Westernization.
 He wrote over 300 new works for the instrument before his death in a train accident at the age of 62.
 He also invented the popular 17-string bass koto, created new playing techniques, advanced traditional forms, and most importantly increased the koto's popularity.
 He performed abroad and by 1928 his piece for koto and shakuhachi, Haru no Umi ("Spring Sea") had been transcribed for numerous instruments.
 Haru no Umi is even played to welcome each New Year in Japan.

-Since Miyagi's time, many composers such as Kimio Eto (1924–2012), Tadao Sawai (1937–1997) have written and performed works that continue to advance the instrument.
+Since Miyagi's time, many composers such as Kimio Eto (1924–2012) and Tadao Sawai (1937–1997) have written and performed works that continue to advance the instrument.
 Sawai's widow Kazue Sawai, who as a child was Miyagi's favored disciple, has been the largest driving force behind the internationalization and modernization of the koto.
 Her arrangement of composer John Cage's prepared piano duet "Three Dances" for four prepared bass koto was a landmark in the modern era of koto music.